 The following precautions need to be taken to prevent future anaphylactic reactions.

-You must have at least two preloaded adrenaline auto-injectors called an Epipen or Anapen, carry one on your person and keep the other accessible at work or school.
+You must have at least two preloaded adrenaline auto-injectors called an Epipen, Emerade or Jext, carry one on your person and keep the other accessible at work or school.

-- Never forget to carry your Epipen with you at all times
+- Never forget to carry your Epipen or Jext pen with you at all times and make sure is within the expiry date.

 - Other people at home, work or college must be informed about your allergy, where you keep your Medication and how to use it

 - Make sure that your medication is always easily accessible and that the “expiry date” has not passed.
+Epipens and Emerade have a 12 month lifespan and Jext pen’s have a 24 months expiry date when new.
 Try not to expose them to direct sunlight.

 You must also wear a prominent Medic Alert bracelet or necklace engraved with information for emergency medical workers to identify your specific anaphylactic condition.